-23 January 2016: Today’s Bangkok Post reported that the Station Master at Aranyaprathet Railway has confirmed that the 6.5 km stretch of line between Aranyaprathet station and Khlong Luek is now operational.
-Khlong Luek is right on the border with Cambodia and only 850 km from Poipet railway station Cambodia.
+23 January 2018: Today’s Bangkok Post reported that the Station Master at Aranyaprathet Railway has confirmed that the 6.5 km stretch of line between Aranyaprathet station and Khlong Luek is now operational.
+Khlong Luek is right on the border with Cambodia and only 850 metres from Poipet railway station Cambodia.

 Train to Nowhere